Cytocell Hero

-At OGT, we committed early to the In Vitro Diagnostic Regulation (IVDR).
-Since initiating discussions with a Notified Body in 2019, we have been working tirelessly to be 100% IVDR-ready and to meet conformity requirements in a timely and compliant manner.
+At OGT, we committed early to the In Vitro Diagnostic Regulation (IVDR) and have been working diligently over the last few years to meet the conformity requirements in a timely and compliant manner.

-We are delighted that the culmination of this hard work has led to the successful IVDR certification of our first tranche of CytoCell® fluorescence in situ hybridisation (FISH) probes important for the patient management of haematological cancers and pre-natal conditions!
+We’re delighted that this hard work has now led to the successful IVDR certification of sixteen (16) CytoCell® fluorescence in situ hybridisation (FISH) probes that play a critical role in the management of patients with haematological cancers and prenatal conditions.

-This important milestone places OGT as the first manufacturer of FISH probes to obtain the new IVDR certification, demonstrating our continued commitment to provide safe, reliable and effective products for you and your patients.
+This important milestone places OGT as the first manufacturer of FISH probes to obtain the new IVDR certification, demonstrating our commitment to provide innovative, class-leading products under this substantially more stringent regulation.
+Switching to IVDR-certified FISH probes means you can be confident that your laboratory is using safe, reliable and effective tools for diagnosing patients.

-Further submissions will follow as we continue to pursue certification for our CytoCell FISH probes.
+Further product launches will follow over the coming months as we pursue additional certifications for our CytoCell FISH probes.

 Regulation (EU) 2017/746 (IVDR) is a new regulatory framework for in vitro diagnostic (IVD) medical devices, which was introduced in 2017 to replace Directive 98/79/EC (IVDD).
 Following a 5-year transition period, IVDR became effective across the European Union (EU), European Economic Area (EEA) and Turkey on 26th May 2022.
 IVDR also applies to Northern Ireland because of the Northern Ireland Protocol to the Brexit withdrawal agreement.